Camp Sikh Virsa first opened its doors in 1994 as Camp FATEH and, since then, hundreds of campers, counselors, and parents have been inspired.

 Camp Sikh Virsa attempts to teach and inspire children through workshops and activity-based learning.
-These activities are fun-filled and creative, providing a brief spark and lesson in humanity, while combined with the efforts of parents and the community, there is a possibility of long-term positive change.
+These activities are fun-filled and creative, providing a brief spark and lesson in humanity.
+When combined with the efforts of parents and the community, there is a possibility of long-term positive change.
 Thus, we refer to parents as the leaders of their children’s growth as young Sikhs.

-Each camp, a central theme is chosen; a Guru, personality, historical event, Nit Nem, Bani or Gurmat concept.
+Each camp, a central theme is chosen; a Guru, personality, historical event, Nit Nem, Bani, or Gurmat concept.
 All activities and lessons revolve around this theme and a shabad is chosen to reflect it.
-Divans focus on singing, discussing and reflecting upon this shabad.
-Our goal by the end of camp, is for the campers to sing and understand this shabad and theme.
+Divaans focus on singing, discussing and reflecting upon this shabad.
+Our goal by the end of camp is for the campers to sing and understand this shabad and theme.